appanp/supply-chain-fundas/supply_chain_terminology.md

 **Bonded Warehouse**: A bonded warehouse (or customs warehouse) is a secure storage facility where shippers can store their imported goods without needing to immediately pay import taxes and duties.
 To put it another way: when goods are held in bonded warehouses, they’re considered to be still in transit to their final destination.
 Only when goods are dispatched from the secure area of a bonded warehouse to their final destination, do these fees apply.
 These warehouses can be found all over the world and are traditionally operated by governmental authorities or private entities under robust state customs guidelines.
 For more info, refer to [this link](https://www.maersk.com/logistics-explained/storage-and-warehousing/2024/09/06/bonded-warehouses-explained).

+**Carrier**: A shipping carrier is an enterprise that moves commodities between different locations.
+These companies usually possess their vehicles and undertake tasks such as loading, unloading, and transporting the goods.
+For more info, refer to [this link](https://www.shipbob.com/ecommerce-shipping/carriers/) and [Difference between carrier & shipper and how they impact your business](https://xpdel.com/blog/differences-between-a-carrier-and-a-shipper-and-how-they-impact-your-business/).

 **Case Picking**: A “case” is a single carton of items (in the context of picking operations and warehouse operations).
 Cartons contain a bulk number of items, usually of the same SKU.
 For example, a case of ballpoint pens may contain 100 pens.
 For more info, refer to [this link](https://www.amsc-usa.com/blog/what-is-case-picking/) and [this video](https://www.youtube.com/watch?v=eS1ov4cc3oY)

 **Cart Staging**: These are intermediate areas in the picking area where the carts are kept temporarily to be moved to another place.
 For more info, refer to [this link](https://www.tractonomy.com/kit-carts-to-assembly-lines/) on Autonomous Towing Robots (ATRs) help in moving the carts between the picking/staging area and the shipping area and [this paper](https://www.mdpi.com/2076-3417/11/9/4049).